-Leadership Fairfax is your organization and you can help make it even more impactful for our 1800+ alums and for our community.
-We depend on the volunteer services of close to 150 people each year - from program committees, mentoring and coaching, alumni engagement, to finance and recruitment, there is a place for you.
+Leadership Fairfax is your organization and you can help make it even more impactful for our 2,000 alums and our community.
+We depend on our talented volunteers - from program committees, mentoring and coaching, alumni engagement, to finance and recruitment, there is a place for you.

 OUTREACH AND DEVELOPMENT COMMITTEES